How to do a balance transfer with Citi

 - Log in to your Citi account and click “Payments and Transfers” at the top of the page.

 - Select the balance transfer offer you want to pursue and enter the required details, such as the account number for the credit card you want to transfer a balance from and the balance transfer amount.

-If you’re beyond the four-month timeframe — say you’ve had a Citi account for years — it’s worth noting that you may still receive promotional balance transfer offers in your Citi account from time to time.
+If you’re beyond the four-month timeframe — say you’ve had a Citi account for years — it’s worth noting that you may still receive balance transfer offers in your Citi account from time to time.

 Additionally, you can also contact Citi customer service and initiate a balance transfer over the phone.
 All you have to do is call the number on the back of your card with your account information ready.